 - Frayed cords

 - Discolored outlets

 - Appliance itself is unusually warm/hot

 If you identify any of these warning signs, turn off your appliance and unplug it immediately (if possible).
 The problem may go deeper than the appliance itself, and an electrician may need to assess the situation.
-For example, your overheated appliance may have been caused by poor electrical connection, which generates too great of wattage for the size of the area.
+For example, your overheated appliance may have been caused by poor electrical connection, which generates too much wattage for the size of the area.

-- Forget frayed cords – Absolutely do not operate your appliances with frayed cords.
+- Forget frayed cords – Absolutely do not operate appliances with frayed cords.
 This is practically asking for an electrical fire.
 Dispose of frayed cords and invest in some new ones – your appliances and your home will thank you!

-- Consider the condenser – Believe it or not, your cold refrigerator is prone to overheating just like any other home appliance.
+- Consider the condenser– Believe it or not, your cold refrigerator is prone to overheating just like any other home appliance.
 This summer, pay attention to your refrigerator’s condenser.
 Condensers can get plugged up with dust and animal hair, so it’s important to have it cleaned regularly.

 - Give it a rest – It’s easy to view appliances as tireless machines that never need a break.
 However, giving your appliance a rest every now and then can improve both its longevity and its performance.
 For example, if you have been running your A/C during hot days, switch to a fan and open windows for a day.

 When an appliance overheats it can damage the circuits and render the appliance useless.
 In extreme cases, it can cause a fire or even an explosion, which may lead to personal injury and property damage.